Bioconductor/BioC2019/docs/code_of_conduct.md

 [Traducción al español][1]

-This statement is in response to a complaint of sexual harassment made to the [BioC2019 Code of Conduct committee][2] after the BioC2019 conference.
+This statement is in response to a complaint of sexual harassment made to the BioC2019 [Code of Conduct committee][0] after the BioC2019 conference.
 A BioC2019 conference attendee reported unwelcome sexual attention and inappropriate physical contact from an intoxicated conference attendee, during a social gathering of conference attendees.

 Since the time when the complaint was made the Committee has followed up with the complainant, the accused, and others present, and sought external advice from persons outside the organization to define procedures to make appropriate decisions to deal with this and future reports of violation of the code of conduct.
 The committee decided on the following actions: